Ray-ban owner EssilorLuxottica draws line under Franco-Italian feud

 PARIS (Reuters) - EssilorLuxottica declared an end to a feud between its French and Italian partners on Monday, saying it would drop all legal proceedings and focus on integrating the eyewear group formed by last year’s 54 billion euro ($61 billion) merger.

-The company, which brings together Ray-Ban maker Luxottica and lenses specialist Essilor also reaffirmed its ambition to find a new chief executive by the end of 2020.
+The company, which brings together Ray-Ban maker Luxottica and lenses specialist Essilor, also reaffirmed its ambition to find a new chief executive by the end of 2020.

-Shares in EssilorLuxottica, which have been rattled as the dispute was fought out in public, were up 0.86 percent at 1040 GMT, among the best performers on the Paris benchmark CAC-40 index.
+Shares in EssilorLuxottica, which have been rattled as the dispute was fought out in public, were up 0.27 percent at 1422 GMT, among the rare gainers on the Paris benchmark CAC-40 index, which was down 1.4 percent.

 “The settlement allows a step forward in restoring a more constructive spirit between sides, (a) precondition to seize potential synergies of the merger,” equity broker Equita wrote in a note to clients.